 Fact: Nope.
-That may be the case for snow, but not the flu.
 There’s no specific start day when flu season begins.
 It varies each year depending on location around the world.
 In Michigan, flu season officially kicks off whenever levels of flu infections begin to rise above normal levels.
 It usually happens between fall and spring months, with peaks in—you guessed it—the winter months of January and February.
 That’s why it’s best to get your flu shot right away.

 5. Myth: It’s better to wait to get the flu vaccine so you’re covered during peak winter months.

 Fact: Sorry procrastinators, but this one’s also a no. Since flu seasons vary, kicking off in the fall, it’s best to get vaccinated as soon as it’s available so you can be fully protected all season long.
 In fact, the CDC recommends getting your flu shot by the end of October for optimal protection—since it takes about two weeks after vaccination for antibodies to develop in the body that protect against flu virus infection.

 6. Myth: It’s too late to get the flu shot if you wait until winter.

 Fact: Also a no—not yet shouldn’t mean not ever when it comes to the flu shot.
 If you did procrastinate, don’t skip getting one altogether.
 Vaccination can still help you as long as flu viruses are going around.
 This means if you haven’t gotten your flu shot by Turkey Day, it can still help to get it in December or even later.
 With the season being so long and unpredictable, flu viruses can still be spreading around as late as May.

 7. Myth: Getting two flu shots will help make sure you’re doubly protected.